Contact homology and virtual fundamental cycles: Gluing

-We now estimate the regularity of $\F_g$, i.e.\ we give uniform upper bounds on its derivatives near zero.
-This estimate is used when we apply the (Banach space) inverse function theorem to understand $\F_g^{-1}(0)$ near zero.
+We now prove a ``quadratic estimate'' quantifying the regularity of $\F_\g$ near zero, i.e.\ giving a uniform upper bound on certain of its derivatives near zero.
+This estimate is used when we apply the (Banach space) inverse function theorem to understand $\F_\g^{-1}(0)$ near zero.
+We begin with a general discussion of the smoothness properties of $\F_\g$ before specializing to the specific estimate we need.

-The first term in $\F_g$ (the usual pseudo-holomorphic curve equation) is smooth and local.
-The second term (the ``thickening'' terms $\lambda_\alpha$) is non-local; its only non-smoothness comes from the association $\xi\mapsto\phi_\alpha^\xi$.
-It thus is $C^\ell$ as long as the function which assigns to $\xi$ the set $(\exp_{u_g}\xi)^{-1}(\hat D_\alpha)$ is $C^\ell$.
-By the inverse function theorem, this is the case whenever $W^{k,2}\hookrightarrow C^\ell$, which in turn holds whenever $k\geq\ell+2$.
-The third term is also $C^\ell$ whenever $W^{k,2}\hookrightarrow C^\ell$ (these both come down to the fact that the evaluation map $W^{k,2}(C,X)\times C\to X$ is of class $C^\ell$ whenever $W^{k,2}\hookrightarrow C^\ell$).
+The first term in $\F_\g$ (the usual pseudo-holomorphic curve equation) is smooth and local.
+The second term (the ``thickening'' terms $\nu_\alpha$) is non-local; its only non-smoothness comes from the association $\xi\mapsto\phi_\alpha^{\g,\xi}$.
+It thus is $C^\ell$ as long as the function which assigns to $\xi$ the set $(\exp_{u_\g}\xi)^{-1}(\hat D_\alpha)$ is $C^\ell$.
+By the inverse function theorem, this is the case whenever $W^{k,2}\subseteq C^\ell$, which in turn holds whenever $k\geq\ell+2$ \cite[Lemma 5.17]{adamssobolev}.
+The third term is also $C^\ell$ whenever $W^{k,2}\subseteq C^\ell$ (these both come down to the fact that the evaluation map $W^{k,2}(C,X)\times C\to X$ is of class $C^\ell$ whenever $W^{k,2}\subseteq C^\ell$).

-The following ``quadratic estimate'' is the specific type of bound on the derivatives of $\F_g$ which we will use later.
-Of course, much more should be true, namely that $\F_g$ is uniformly $C^\ell$ for $k\geq\ell+2$, but for simplicity we will only state what we need.
+The specific sort of estimate we need to apply the inverse function theorem to understand $\F_\g^{-1}(0)$ is a ``quadratic estimate'' quantifying, uniformly in $\g$, the fact that the derivative of $\F_\g$ is Lipschitz.
+It is thus sufficient to assume that $k\geq 4$, so that the above discussion shows that $\F_\g$ is of class $C^2$.

-\begin{proposition} For $\left\|\zeta\right\|_{k,2,\delta},\left\|\xi\right\|_{k,2,\delta}\leq c_{k,\delta}'$, we have:
+\begin{proposition} For $\left\|\zeta\right\|_{k,2,\delta},\left\|\xi\right\|_{k,2,\delta}\leq c_{k,\delta}'$, we have